 If students wish to submit the same material in two different courses, they must obtain permission in advance from both instructors.
 If the student does not obtain such permission, the result will be a zero for the material which is submitted the second time.

 Students are fully responsible for submission of essays.
 Students should also keep backup copies.
-Essays not submitted in class should be deposited in one of the essay boxes outside the English Department General Office, University College, Room 173.
+Essays not submitted in class should be deposited in the essay box outside the English Department Main Office, Arts & Humanities Building, Room 2G02.
 Instructors will not accept assignments submitted by e-mail unless specifically arranged.

 DO NOT PUT ESSAYS UNDER OFFICE DOORS.